raybenchen/avroparquet/README.md

   java -jar ./parquet-tools-1.8.0.jar cat meetup_parquet.parquet

 Step 6.
-View the Scheam for the Same Parquet File
+View the Schema for the Same Parquet File

   java -jar ./parquet-tools-1.8.0.jar schema meetup_parquet.parquet

 Step 7.
 Using AVRO Command Line Tools.
 Download the avro tools.
 You can either download with curl, wget or directly from a browser using the link below.